BioTheWolff/Jobwave/docs/Architecture.md

 The first critical service is the API gateway (also called "gateway").
 Being the only entrypoint into the application, its task is to handle incoming requests and connections and redirect to the correct functional microservice.
 It also ensures authentication and authorization throughout the whole application, and serves as a guard.
-The API gateway is created with Spring Security, which is a reliable and resilient framework that fits our needs.
+The API gateway is created with [KongGateway](https://konghq.com/products/kong-gateway), which is a reliable and resilient framework that fits our needs.

 _Note: The gateway is not responsible for user storage and management, as this functionality is responsibility of a functional microservice.
-The gateway only serves as a proxy and a token generator in the authentication process._
+The gateway only serves as a proxy and a token verifier in the authentication process._

 The second critical service is the message broker.
 The broker serves as a communication bridge between microservices, which allows for asynchronous and secure communication.